hackoregon/data-science-pet-containers/README.md

 ### Using the command line

-I’ve tried to provide a comprehensive command line experience. `Git`, `curl`, `wget`, `lynx`, `nano`, `emacs` and `vim` are there, as is most of the command-line GIS stack (`gdal`, `proj`, `spatialite`, `rasterlite`, `geotiff`, `osm2pgsql` and `osm2pgrouting`), and of course `psql`.
+I've tried to provide a comprehensive command line experience. `Git`, `curl`, `wget`, `lynx`, `nano`, `emacs` and `vim` are there, as is most of the command-line GIS stack (`gdal`, `proj`, `spatialite`, `rasterlite`, `geotiff`, `osm2pgsql` and `osm2pgrouting`), and of course `psql`.

-I’ve also included `python3-csvkit` for Excel, CSV and other text files, `unixodbc` for ODBC connections and `mdbtools` for Microsoft Access files.
+I've also included `python3-csvkit` for Excel, CSV and other text files, `unixodbc` for ODBC connections and `mdbtools` for Microsoft Access files.
 If you want to extend this image further, it is based on Debian `jessie`.